sanjeevyadavIT/react-native-boilerplate/README.md

 [![StoryBook](.github/icons/storybook.svg)](https://github.com/storybooks/storybook)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/alexakasanjeev/react-native-boilerplate/issues)

-This project is a [React Native](https://facebook.github.io/react-native/) boilerplate that  provides **an architecture optimized for building solid cross-platform mobile applications** through separation of concerns between the UI and business logic to help you kickstart your new app
+This project is a [React Native](https://reactnative.dev/) boilerplate that  provides **an architecture optimized for building solid cross-platform mobile applications** through separation of concerns between the UI and business logic to help you kickstart your new app

 When starting new apps I found myself repeatedly setting up my project with same packages over and over again so I decided to automate this process

 This boilerplate consists of various elements and best practices I learned while going though apps written by various talented developers in the React Native Community :zap:

 While this mostly consists of how I organize my projects but can be easily extended to suit any workflow :smile:

-If you're new to React Native feel free to checkout this repo, [Karan Pratap Singh](https://github.com/karanpratapsingh/) made where he keep all the learning resources he find: [Learn React Native](https://github.com/karanpratapsingh/guides-and-articles/blob/master/Guides/Learn%20React%20Native.md)

 If you face any issue then feel free to open a issue so we can solve it together :smiley: